LincolnLandForensics/HodgePodge/HackRF/README.md

 # WarDriveParser.py

-I wrote a python script to parse/visualize Wigle (dot)net and HackRF coordinates.
+Python script to parse and visualize Wigle(.)net and HackRF data.

-Wigle Wifi is an Android app that captures Bluetooth (BT & BLE), Wifi, & Cell Tower info.

-HackRF can be used to sniff all things radio signal.

-It only keeps the hardest signal so you can narrow down the location easier.

-This helps you drink from the firehose.

-Convert wigle .gz or .csv exports to gps2address.py locations format or convert HackRf logs.
+Converts Wigle (.gz/.csv) and HackRF logs to gps2address.py format, retaining the strongest signals for precise geolocation.

-Convert MAC to company name.
+Maps MAC addresses to company names.

 ## Example: